 Wine rated 15.5/20 (Very good)

-Flesh, fruit, substance—the notes are as if macerated in brandy, the water of happiness, but for once and for now, the second wine is more closed than its big brother.
-Change is coming soon.
+Flesh, fruit, substance—the flavors seem to be steeped in brandy, the water of happiness—but for now, the second wine is more reserved than its big brother; change is on the horizon.

 Robert Parker - Wine Advocate

-The Bandol Les Restanques de Pibarnon 2011 shows just how elegant and pure the wines from this region can be.
-Blackberry, spice, and hints of crushed flowers are all present in this medium-bodied, refined, superbly balanced 2011, with fine tannins and a great finish.
-It will impress for the next 7 to 10 years.
+The 2011 Bandol Les Restanques de Pibarnon demonstrates just how elegant and pure wines from this region can be.
+Blackberry, spices, and hints of crushed flowers are all present in this medium-bodied, refined, and superbly balanced 2011, with fine tannins and a long finish.
+It will continue to impress for the next 7 to 10 years.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France